 Around 15 million people in England suffer with a long-term health condition, with around four million elderly cases.
 These conditions can be very challenging to live with and to treat.
 With an ageing population, the NHS faces growing demand each year.
 Outcomes for most of these health conditions can be greatly improved by noticing symptoms quickly.
 With this in mind, we’ve put together this handy guide to some of the physical and mental health conditions that could affect your older loved ones.

 Physical Health Conditions That Could Affect Your Loved Ones

 There is a long list of physical health conditions which are very common in older people.
-But advances happening every day, medical science is giving older people the tools they need to mange these conditions.
+But with advances happening every day, medical science is giving older people the tools they need to manage these conditions.